influx6/coquery/readme.md

-  When using the `application/json` content-type for request, the coquery API will attempt to load the data into the RequestContext struct, which allows controls on how the request will be treated and also allows control of what format of json is returned where either a json of the result alone or the format coquery JSON format describe in the coming sections through the `NoJSON` attribute.
+  When using the `application/json` content-type for request, the coquery API will attempt to load the data into the RequestContext struct, which allows controls on how the request will be treated.

   Note: Infact only one attribute `Queries` is required and the rest can be left unfield as they only enable specific reply fields.